BC-RI--Rhode Island News Advisory, RI

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 TODAY’S TOP STORIES:

-_ RIGHT WHALE PROTECTION: The federal government is going to continue using a protected zone to try to help endangered whales travel safely until at least late April.
+_ RIGHT WHALE PROTECTION: The federal government is creating a new vessel speed restriction zone off Massachusetts to try to protect rare whales.
 SENT.

 If you have photos of regional or statewide interest, please send them to the AP state photo center in New York, 888-273-6867.
 For access to AP Newsroom and other technical issues, contact AP Customer Support at firstname.lastname@example.org or 877-836-9477.